 Cataract surgery is one of the most commonly performed surgeries in the United States.
 Over 1.5 million people undergo the procedure every year, and approximately 90% of patients report improved vision afterwards.
-Surgery is performed on an outpatient basis using local anesthetic and generally takes an hour or less to complete.
+Surgery is performed on an outpatient basis using local anesthetic and generally takes 15 minutes or less to complete.
 As with any surgical procedure, complications can occur during or after surgery, but in most cases, both vision and quality of life are improved.